Advanced Technology Techniques

 3D CadCam Orthotic Design

-To custom-design your orthotics, the podiatrist’s assessment, gait analysis, and 3D laser scan are combined using the latest CAD cam software.
-3D laser scan files are uploaded to a computer, where the orthotic’s shape is matched to your feet using highly advanced and accurate software.
+Your orthotics are custom-designed using a combination of the podiatrist’s assessment, gait analysis, and the 3D laser scan, utilising the latest CAD cam software.
+3D laser scan files are uploaded to a computer, where the orthotic’s shape is matched to your feet using highly sophisticated and precise software.

 Orthotic Manufacture

-Manufactured using cutting-edge Australian technology, your custom orthotics are directly milled from various rigid or soft materials.
-They are custom-tailored to fit and colour-coordinate with your shoes.
+Cutting-edge Australian technology is utilised to manufacture your custom orthotics directly from various rigid or soft materials.
+They are designed to fit your shoes perfectly and colour-coordinate with them.

 Orthotic Fitting